 Surfshark also impresses, with its own MultiHop tech which functions much the same as Nord's Double VPN.
 You won't be able to route through the Tor network, but Surfshark does offer HackLock and BlindSearch, which help protect your online identity.

 Both offer a selection of protocols to tailor your experience.
-NordVPN supports OpenVPN, IPSec/IKEv2, NordLynx (Wireguard), and SSTP, while Surfshark supports OpenVPN UDP & TCP, L2TP, IKEv2, and Shadowsocks, with Wireguard forthcoming.
+NordVPN supports OpenVPN, IPSec/IKEv2, NordLynx (Wireguard), and SSTP, while Surfshark supports OpenVPN UDP & TCP, L2TP, IKEv2, WireGuard, and Shadowsocks.
 Plenty of selection, then.

 Surfshark is yet to undergo any such audit, and that's why we have to give this round to NordVPN.